 Austin Mesh is a community group working to build a mesh network of solar-powered meshtastic radios in Austin.
-This network acts like a city-wide text messaging system.
-This allows people to send unencrypted group text messages to everyone on the network.
-Users can also send encrypted messages to any specific member.
+This network acts like a city-wide text messaging system, allowing people to communicate publicly or privately with anyone on the network.
 All of this happens without any external infrastructure - no power, no cell phone towers, no internet.

 How does it work?